UTR for AirBnB and Turo Hosts

 A Unique Taxpayer Reference (UTR) number is a code used by HMRC to identify self-employed individuals, such as Airbnb and Turo hosts, and their businesses for tax purposes.

 Often referred to as a UTR number, this number gives HMRC an easy way to track your tax obligations and match your records to payments.

 Just like your National Insurance, once you have this number it stays with you for life.

 And if you’re trying to find it, your UTR number has 10 digits and sometimes has a ‘K’ at the end.
 It can be labelled as your tax reference’ number or ‘official use’, so keep an eye out for those.

-You’ll need a UTR number if you submit a self-assessment tax return.
+As an Airbnb or Turo host, you'll need a UTR number if you submit a self-assessment tax return.

 And if you submit a self-assessment tax return it’ll be because

 - you’re self-employed or a sole trader,